Infrared-safe flavoured anti-$k_T$ jets: Introduction

 Alternatives to the flavoured $k_T$ algorithm are rare.
 One approach consists of using the flavoured $k_T$ algorithm to determine the flavour of otherwise anti-$k_T$-clustered \cite{Cacciari:2008gp} jets.
 This has been tried at NLO in Ref.~\cite{Heinrich:2013qaa} and in the context of resummation in Ref.~\cite{Caletti:2021oor}.
 A more sophisticated flavour assignment along similar lines has been proposed in Ref.~\cite{Buckley:2015gua}.
 It is also worth mentioning that machine learning techniques have also been explored as an alternative, see Ref.~\cite{Fedkevych:2022mid}.
 The latest proposal of an alternative for flavour identification has appeared while the present publication was being prepared \cite{Caletti:2022glq,Caletti:2022hnc}.
 Here, in an extension of Ref.~\cite{Caletti:2021oor}, it is proposed to use soft-jet grooming for flavour tagging.

-As mentioned above, the flavoured $k_T$ algorithm is difficult to implement in the context of realistic events, since it relies on parton flavour rather than hadron flavour.
-In order to compensate for this fact, it is necessary to {\it unfold} the measurement data, i.e.\ translate from experimental to theory definitions.
-This is achieved by comparing the results of parton shower simulations employing two different jet definitions: 1) flavoured-$k_T$ to match the theoretical predictions; 2) standard anti-$k_T$ with usual flavour tags to match experimental measurements.
-This procedure has been studied carefully in Ref.~\cite{Gauld:2020deh}, and yields in that particular case a $\sim 10\%$ change of $b$-jet distributions.
-Due to the inherent differences between the $k_T$ and anti-$k_T$ algorithms the effect in other processes might be further enhanced.

-The goal of the present publication is to reduce the effect of unfolding as much as possible, with the expectation that it becomes unnecessary in a first approximation.
-To this end, we propose a modification of the anti-$k_T$ algorithm with the following properties: 1) it renders jet-flavour infrared safe; 2) it is easy to implement in a fixed-order Monte Carlo calculation; 3) it only leads to slight differences with respect to predictions based on the standard anti-$k_T$ algorithm for non-flavour-sensitive observables.
+In the present publication, we propose a modification of the anti-$k_T$ algorithm with the following properties: 1) it renders jet-flavour infrared safe; 2) it is easy to implement in a fixed-order Monte Carlo calculation; 3) it only leads to slight differences with respect to predictions based on the standard anti-$k_T$ algorithm for non-flavour-sensitive observables.

 This work is structured as follows.
 In Section \ref{sec:algo}, we describe the proposed flavour-aware infrared-safe modification of the anti-$k_T$ algorithm.
 In Section \ref{sec:irsafety}, we illustrate the infrared safety of the algorithm with two different numerical methods.
 In the following Section \ref{sec:pheno}, we present phenomenological results for the processes $pp \to Z/\gamma^*(\to \ell\bar{\ell}) + b$-jet and $pp \to t\bar{t} \to \ell\bar{\ell}\nu\bar{\nu} + 2 b$-jets.
 We close in Section \ref{sec:conclusion} with a discussion and outlook.
+Unfolding corrections in the case of $pp \to Z/\gamma^*(\to \ell\bar{\ell}) + b$-jet are provided in an Appendix.